SixSq/old.sixsq.github.com/_jobs/job-500-functional-software-developer.md

 - Experience in integration with Elasticsearch, other NoSQL databases, Kafka or Zookeeper
 - Experience of a shell scripting language (e.g. bash)
 - Good command of Linux (Nuvla.io runs on Ubuntu)
+- Experience with Rest APIs
+- Experience with React for browser/UI development

 **Nice to have**